ibm-cloud-docs/app-configuration/ac-integrate-sdk-react.md

 Instrument your web applications with {{site.data.keyword.appconfig_short}} React Client SDK, and use the {{site.data.keyword.appconfig_short}} dashboard, CLI or API to define feature flags or properties, organized into collections and targeted to segments.
 Toggle feature flag states in the cloud to activate or deactivate features in your application or environment, when required.
 Run experiments and measure the effect of feature flags on end users by tracking custom metrics.
 You can also manage the properties for distributed applications centrally.

-**Compatibility:**The SDK is compatible with React version 16.8.0 and higher.
+Compatibility : The SDK is compatible with React version 16.8.0 and higher.
 This SDK builds on {{site.data.keyword.appconfig_short}} JavaScript Client SDK to provide a better integration for use in React applications.
 As a result, much of the {{site.data.keyword.appconfig_short}} JavaScript Client SDK functionality is also available for the React Client SDK to use.
 Read more about {{site.data.keyword.appconfig_short}} JavaScript Client SDK [from here](https://github.com/IBM/appconfiguration-js-client-sdk#readme).
 {: note}

 ## Integrating client SDK for React